SkylineCommunications/dataminer-docs/develop/devguide/ClassLibrary/ClassLibraryInterAppClasses.md

 ### Creating a simple executor

-As described above, in [Creating an executor](#creating-an-executor), the executor will define how it should parse an incoming message and handle it, however, if you do not want or need to have such granular control over the individual steps and wish to have a more simplified executor, you can then use the `SimpleMessageExecutor<T>` class to construct your message executor.
+As described above under [Creating an executor](#creating-an-executor), the executor will define how it should parse an incoming message and handle it.
+However, if you do not want or need to have such granular control over the individual steps and wish to have a more simplified executor, you can use the `SimpleMessageExecutor<T>` class to construct your message executor.

 You create it by making a new class that inherits from the `SimpleMessageExecutor<T>`, where T is a class from your messages defined in the API.